 The clerk shall maintain a qualified jury wheel for each Divisional Area of the district.
-From time to time the clerk shall cause the names of as many persons as may be needed to maintain an adequate number of names in the qualified jury wheels to be randomly selected from each Divisional Area master jury wheel, and shall mail to each person whose name is drawn a juror qualification form as defined in 28 U.S.C. § 1869(h).
+From time to time the clerk shall cause the names of as many persons as may be needed to maintain an adequate number of names in the qualified jury wheels to be randomly selected from each Divisional Area master jury wheel and shall mail to each person whose name is drawn a juror qualification form as defined in 28 U.S.C. § 1869(h).
 That questionnaire shall be accompanied by instructions to fill out and return the document, duly signed and sworn, to the clerk by mail within ten days.
-In any case in which it appears that there is an omission, ambiguity, or error in a form, the clerk shall return the form with instructions to the person to make such additions or corrections as may be necessary and to return the form to the clerk within ten days.
+In any case in which it appears that there is an omission, ambiguity, or error in a form, the clerk shall return the form with instructions to the clerk within ten days.
 The clerk then shall place into each qualified jury wheel the names of all persons who appear to be qualified, not exempt, and not subject to indefinite excuse from service in accordance with the procedures described in section VII infra.